Brunux/virtydrive/README.md

 # VirtyDrive
 VirtyDrive setups your Linux isos on USB Drives, works on Windows, OSX and Linux.

-Handy-Dandy tool for booting diferent Linux distros from USB Drives.
+Handy-Dandy tool for booting different Linux distros from USB Drives.
-Currently supports TOP-10 DistroWatch plus 2 distros for the RapsberryPI Proyect:
+Currently supports TOP-10 DistroWatch plus 2 distros for the RapsberryPI Project

 |Name|Version|Arch|Porpuse|
 |:---:|:----:|:---:|:----:|